tenkeyless/dart_docs/src/content/effective-dart/usage.md

 then it probably does make sense to have a separate boolean field.

-### CONSIDER type promotion or null-check patterns for using nullable types
+### CONSIDER type promotion or null-check patterns for using nullable types {:#consider-type-promotion-or-null-check-patterns-for-using-nullable-types}

 Checking that a nullable variable is not equal to `null` promotes the variable to a non-nullable type.
 That lets you access members on the variable and pass it